Checking Up on the Science of Homosexuality

 New research takes a broad look at sexual orientation.

 Posted May 12, 2016

-Often, these social and political debates refer to the "science of homosexuality" —or what we really know about why individuals are attracted to particular sexes.
-If you've followed these debates, you've likely heard people refer to the idea that homosexuality is genetic, or that it is a choice people make.
+These social and political debates often refer to the "science of homosexuality"—or what we really know about why individuals are attracted to particular sexes.
+If you've followed these debates, you've likely heard people refer to the idea that homosexuality is genetic, or that it is a "choice" people make.
 But what does science really tell us about sexual orientation?

 A new systematic review and commentary published in the journal Psychological Science in the Public Interest takes a sweeping look at what the evidence says about homosexuality and sexual orientation in general.
 While the articles draw some conclusions about the causes and connections that lead to different sexual orientations, they also point out what we don't know about homosexuality.